-A slug is a unique identifier.
-The term is also used to denote a reference to a unique identifier (pointer).
-In the Tetra Data Platform, any concept which needs to be uniquely referenced is assigned a slug.
-For example, the following concepts all have slugs:
+A slug is a unique identifier that also denotes a reference to a unique identifier (pointer).
+In TDP, any concept that needs to be uniquely referenced is assigned a slug.
+For example, each of the following have slugs:

 Organizations: Organizations have a slug that is sometimes referred to as an orgslug.
 An organizational slug is required for some tasks, such as running an API or creating a self-service pipeline.
-You can find your organizational slug in the Organizational Details page.
+You can locate your organizational slug on the Organizational Details page.

-IDS: Different types of Intermediate Data Schemas are also identified by slugs.
+IDS: Different types of Intermediate Data Schemas (IDS) are also identified by slugs.
 For example, lcuv-empower and akta are two slugs that are related to vendors of instruments.
-You can find those slugs in the View IDS Types page.
+You can locate these IDS-type slugs on the View IDS Types page.

-Pipeline Protocols: These slugs serve as unique identifiers for some of the different components in a protocol, like a step name.
-A detailed description of these slugs and how they are used if you are creating a pipeline yourself are in the Slugs and Self-Serve Pipelines topic.
+Pipeline Protocols: These slugs serve as unique identifiers for some of the different components in a protocol (such as, a step name).
+For a detailed description of these slugs, and how to use them if you are creating a pipeline yourself, review this Slugs and Self-Serve Pipelines topic.